 • Define transitional and supportive housing consistent with the definitions set forth in the Health and Safety Code.

-Identify transitional and supportive housing as allowed residential uses in the residential zoning districts (R-R, R-1, R-2, R-3, and R-4) and subject only to the same standards as other permitted residential uses of the same type within each zoning district.
+• Identify transitional and supportive housing as allowed residential uses subject only to the same standards as other permitted residential uses of the same type within each zoning district.

 Program 3-7 Group Homes